 Similar rainfall simulation studies have partitioned surface run off and leachate (Blaustein et al. 2016).
 In the present study we choose to focus on surface run off because this rapidly responding pathway has been highlighted as a key contributor to high E. coli concentrations in river samples following rainfall (Collins et al. 2005).
 Furthermore soil has been shown to act as an efficient filter of pathogens (Morales et al. 2014) which may reduce the relative contribution of subsurface flow pathways to microbial watercourse pollution.
 However it is important to note that in the field drainage might increase the importance of subsurface pathways (Oliver et al. 2005).

 An aim of this study was to determine how hazards to microbial water quality vary with livestock type.
 There were no contrasts in the release of E. coli from the faeces of the three livestock types investigated.
 However values of the model parameters for individual faecal deposits suggest that there may be a small difference in the shape parameter between livestock types.
-Based on figure 6 sheep faeces reaches the maximum E. coli release at smallest values of rainfall depth followed by beef cattle faeces and finally dairy cattle faeces.
+Based on figure 6, sheep faeces reaches the maximum E. coli release at smallest values of rainfall depth followed by beef cattle faeces and finally dairy cattle faeces.
 However the between stock type variability was not strong enough to distinguish predictive models specific to livestock type.
 The lack of a clear difference between livestock types is in contrast to previous literature which suggest E. coli are mobilised more readily from beef cattle faeces than sheep faeces (Hodgson et al. 2009).
 However the previous laboratory study simulated raindrop interactions by rotating a mixture of rain water and faeces in a vial which may not be representative of rain/faeces interactions in the environment.
 No difference in the mobilisation of E. coli between livestock types illustrated in the present study suggests that relative hazards to microbial water quality associated with grazing different livestock is likely to be driven by the variability in the prevalence and survival of E. coli in faecal deposits from different livestock (Oliver et al. 2016b; Moriarty et al. 2011b).
 However the extent to which E. coli associated with deposits from different stock types attach to faecal colloids and soil particles may influence variabilities in microbial water quality hazards associated with grazing different livestock types.

 The profile of E. coli release was similar between all livestock types however there was a much greater variability in the release of E. coli associated with sheep faeces.
 Most of this variation is attributed to the asymptote and intercept parameter of the predicted model with one outlier showing a percentage release of up to 80%.
 Further data would need to be collected to confirm whether this variability is genuine or as a result of a single outlier.
 However even without this single outlier mobilisation of E. coli from sheep faeces is variable.
 This provides a challenge for incorporating this new knowledge into catchment scale tools because the uncertainty will be propagated through the catchment continuum contributing to large confidence intervals associated with predictions of downstream E. coli concentrations.